From Soft Guidance to Hard Constraints on Diffusion Sampling

 $$x_{t-1}=\hat{x}_{t-1}+\sigma_t\mathbf{z},\quad\mathbf{z}\sim\mathcal{N}(\mathbf{0},\mathbf{I})$$

 Different draws of $\mathbf{z}$ lead to different valid next states.
-We can exploit this to implement a search mechanism.
+We can use this to implement a search mechanism.
 Instead of drawing one noise sample and moving on, we draw $n$ candidates:

 $$x_{t-1}^i=\hat{x}_{t-1}+\sigma_t\mathbf{z}^i,\quad\mathbf{z}^i\sim\mathcal{N}(\mathbf{0},\mathbf{I}),\quad i=1,\ldots,n$$